ODOT-PTS/node-gtfs-ride/README.md

 ## Command Line Usage

-The `gtfs-ride` command-line utility will import a GTFS file and the Automated Passenger Counter (APC) data specified in `config.js` and then build [GTFS-ride](https://www.gtfs-ride.org) data.
+The `gtfs-ride` command-line utility will import a GTFS file and the Automated Passenger Counter (APC) data and then build [GTFS-ride](https://www.gtfs-ride.org) data..
+You can specify the paths of the data as a command line argument or by using a JSON configuuration file.

-If you would like to use this library as a command-line utility, you can install it globally directly from [npm](https://npmjs.org):
+To use this library as a command-line utility, you can install it globally directly from [npm](https://npmjs.org):

     npm install gtfs-ride -g

 Then you can run `gtfs-ride`.

+    gtfs-ride --gtfsPath /path/to/gtfs --apcPath /path/to/apc/data.csv

+or

-    gtfs-ride
+    gtfs-ride --configPath /path/to/your/custom-config.json

 ### Command-line options